Avaiga/taipy-getting-started/steps/explain_md/3_core_config.md

-You already know the basics of the Taipy Graphical User Interface.
-Let's go to the Scenario Management aspect of Taipy.
+With this step, you already know the basics of the Taipy Graphical User Interface.
+Let's go for a moment to the Scenario Management aspect of Taipy.

-You want to use Taipy to efficiently and easily manage your data wether it is datasets, objects or KPIs.
-It helps you tracking your KPIs over time....
+Taipy Core can be used for a lot of different reasons.
+With it, you can manage efficiently the execution of your functions, keep track of data and/or KPI.
+It is extremely useful in the context of Machine Learning or Mathematical optimization for example where you can have a lot of different models with a lot of initial parameters.
+Taipy will allow to manage all of them in a very simple way.

 To understand the Scenario Management aspect of Taipy, there are just 4 concepts to understand.